IzaSuper/postman-Simple-Grocery-Store-API/README.md

-This is my postman collection of Simple Grocery Store with two environments and CI/CD added.
+This is Postman collection of Simple Grocery Store, which I have written while learning Postman on Udemy.
+The collections has two environments.
+I have added GitHub CI/CD.